subatomicdev/binance-futures-cpp/README.md

       {"timeInForce", "GTC"},
       {"type", "LIMIT"},
       {"quantity", "1"},
-      {"newClientOrderId", "1234"}, // set to a value you can refer to later, see docs for monitorUserData() {"price",""} // updated below with mark price from user data stream };
+      {"newClientOrderId", "1234"}, // set to a value you can refer to later, see docs for newOrder() {"price",""} // updated below with mark price
+  };

   UsdFuturesTestMarket futuresTest { Market::ApiAccess {"YOUR API KEY", "YOUR SECRET KEY"} };